lefranz/geneva-dictators/README.md

 ### Algeria

-* '7T-VPP' : 'Airbus A340 VIP used by Algerian government',
+* '7T-VPP' : 'Airbus A340 VIP used by Algerian government'
-* '7T-VPF' : 'ATR42 used by Algerian government',
+* '7T-VPF' : 'ATR42 used by Algerian government'
-* '7T-VPE' : 'ATR42 used by Algerian government',
+* '7T-VPE' : 'ATR42 used by Algerian government'
-* '7T-VPS' : 'Gulfstream IV used by Algerian government',
+* '7T-VPS' : 'Gulfstream IV used by Algerian government'
-* '7T-VPC' : 'Gulfstream IV used by Algerian government',
+* '7T-VPC' : 'Gulfstream IV used by Algerian government'
-* '7T-VPM' : 'Gulfstream IV used by Algerian government',
+* '7T-VPM' : 'Gulfstream IV used by Algerian government'
-* '7T-VPG' : 'Gulfstream V used by Algerian government',
+* '7T-VPG' : 'Gulfstream V used by Algerian government'

 ### Angola
-* 'D2-EYU' : 'De Havilland Dash 8 used by Angola government',
+* 'D2-EYU' : 'De Havilland Dash 8 used by Angola government'
-* 'D2-EEA' : 'De Havilland Dash 8 used by Angola government',
+* 'D2-EEA' : 'De Havilland Dash 8 used by Angola government'
-* 'D2-EEB' : 'De Havilland Dash 8 used by Angola government',
+* 'D2-EEB' : 'De Havilland Dash 8 used by Angola government'

 ### Azerbaijan

 * '4K-AIO1' : 'Boeing 767 "Baku 1" used by Azerbaijan government'
 * '4K-AI06' : 'Gulfstream G550 used by Azerbaijan government'

 ### Bahrain

 * 'A9C-HMK' : 'Boeing 747 used by the king of Bahrain'